Everett, Washington: Education

-The city's public education system is managed by Everett Public Schools (officially the Everett School District), which has 26 schools, 2,000 staff members, and an enrollment of 20,000 students.
-The school district is managed by a five-member elected board and covers 52 sqmi, including most of Everett, the city of Mill Creek, and the unincorporated area of Silver Firs.
+The majority of the city lies within the school district for Everett Public Schools (officially the Everett School District), which has 26 schools, 2,000 staff members, and an enrollment of 20,000 students.
+Everett Public Schools is managed by a five-member elected board and covers 52 sqmi, including most of Everett, the city of Mill Creek, and the unincorporated area of Silver Firs.
 The southern and western neighborhoods of Everett are served by the Mukilteo School District, which also has its own high school (Mariner) in the area.

 Everett Public Schools has three high school campuses: Everett High School near downtown, Cascade High School near Casino Corner, and Henry M. Jackson High School in Mill Creek.
 The school district was recognized in 2016 for its high graduation rates of 90 percent for four-year students and 94.5 percent for five-year students.
 A fourth high school campus, planned to cost $220 million to build, was part of a bond measure in February 2018 that was rejected by voters, resulting in boundary changes for the existing schools.
 The school district also has five middle schools and 18 elementary schools in Everett and Mill Creek.
 The city is also home to two alternative schools: Sequoia High School, operated by Everett Public Schools, and ACES High School, operated by the Mukilteo School District.

 The Everett area is also home to several private school systems operated by religious organizations and independent educators, including those that cater to commuters from around the county.
 The largest private high school in the county is Archbishop Murphy High School, a Catholic school in southeastern Everett, with an enrollment of 500 students.
 Other major private religious schools include the Everett Christian School, Cedar Park Christian School, and Northshore Christian Academy.